- Investment Insight

 The value of research

-Finding these managers is not easy – we met with 125 alternatives managers in 2019 and found just a handful that we considered adding to the Close Managed Funds.
+Finding these funds is not easy – we met with 125 alternatives managers in 2019 and found just a handful that we considered adding to the Close Managed Funds.
 These strategies require specialist knowledge and we must be able to challenge the managers to differentiate between those that are skilful and those that are merely lucky.

 Active finding its form